w3c/wcag3/guidelines/groups/image-and-media-alternatives/media-alternatives/sign-language-available-prerecorded.md

 :term[Sign language interpretation] is provided for all :term[prerecorded] :term[audio] content in the primary sign language of the intended audience or region.

 :::except-when
-Except when it is a decorative background sound.
+It is a decorative background sound.
 :::

 :::tests